jbstand/RES-2021-Labo-HTTPInfra/README.md

 ![](img/setup.PNG)

-In this script, we are mapping the environment variables given in the command to run the docker on the variables inside our sub configuration for Nginx.
+In this script, we are mapping the environment variables (given in the command to run the docker container) with the variables inside our Nginx configuration.

 Then we start our server without deamons.